versity/scoutfs-scripts/fencing/README.md

 Documentation for `ipmi-remote-host` script, configuration, and operations is available at [ScoutFS Fencing](https://docs.versity.com/docs/scoutfs-fencing).

+# `fence-single-node` #

+The `fence-single-node` is a simplified fencing script for ScoutAM instances with single nodes.
+The script essentially checks to see if the filesystem is mounted on the node.
+If it is not, the fencing request is cleared correctly.

 # `fence-remote-host` #

 The `fence-remote-host` script supports direct IPMI, indirect IPMI using `powerman`, and VM environments with vSphere.